ConSol/sakuli/docs/development/installation-developers.md

 * Import the project as a maven-project

 ###Maven Settings
+* Ensure that you have at least installed maven 3, run `mvn --version`
 * Config the local maven settings `~/.m2/settings.xml` for your environment as follows:

      ```